encukou/freezeyt/README.md

 2. **destination path**

-Path to dir, where we want to save output html file of freezed application.
+Path to dir, where we want to save the frozen output.

-Examples:
+Example:

     path/to/output_dir